 In the case of AA v Persons Unknown, Justice Bryan delivered an interim ruling for a propriety freezing injunction to stop Bitcoin from being dissipated.
 While this is a giant leap, the case raises more questions in the legal sector for future cases rather than providing clarity.

 At the time of writing, the only other case in the High Court is Robertson v Person Unknown.
 This related to Mr Liam Robertson, a cryptocurrency trader and CEO of a digital asset management advisory business, who was a victim of “spear phishing” attack.
 Mr Robertson’s email was hacked and the investment of 100 Bitcoin was misdirected to fraudsters.
 Legal action was taken against these “unknown persons” as the first defendant.

 The Judge, Mrs Justice Moulder, had concerns about granting a freezing order given that the claimants did not know anything about the person who committed the fraud – including his identity or his known assets.
 This proved to be an obstacle.
 Having said that, she did find that an Asset Preservation Order was an option.
 The court needed to be satisfied that there is a serious issue to be tried concerning a proprietary claim.

 In both cases, the court was prepared to proceed on the basis that Bitcoin could constitute legal property and made proprietary injunctions and asset preservation orders.

 The cases mentioned earlier have considered some matters regarding litigation and cryptoassets.
 But other issues need to be addressed.

-(00:02:06) - Now with the right expertise, these hurdles can actually be overcome, and legal practitioners such as myself, are continually tailoring frameworks to actually recover losses for clients and find suitable remedies for victims.
+But with the right expertise and strategies, the above hurdles can undoubtedly be overcome.
+Cryptoasset litigation is a growth area in which legal practitioners are tailoring frameworks to recover losses for clients and courts are finding suitable remedies for victims.